Last updated: February, 2019

 L-leucine is known to promote muscle growth through protein synthesis; whereas L-arginine promotes blood flow and nutrient absorption by your muscle fibers, during training.
 Agmatine is recognized for boosting focus and mental endurance.

 Caffeine – of, course!
-Most pre-workouts contain a good dose of caffeine (the equivalent of 1 – 2 cups of coffee).
+Most pre workout supplements contain a good dose of caffeine (the equivalent of 1 – 2 cups of coffee).

 Caffeine stimulates your central nervous system and is a great energy booster.
 Caffeine also has a fat burning element to it, which makes it a popular ingredient to use in conjunction with exercise.

-2018’s Reviews Of The Best Pre-Workout without Creatine
+2019’s Reviews Of The Best Pre Workout without Creatine

 It comes in a 30 serving tub.

-This pre-workout has the backing of the renowned brand, Alpha, behind it.
-Containing a form of Vitamin B3 combined with 2 grams of Beta-Alanine, this pre-workout promotes energy and muscular endurance.
+Alpha Gx7 has the backing of the renowned brand, Alpha, behind it.
+Containing a form of Vitamin B3 combined with 2 grams of Beta-Alanine, this product promotes energy and muscular endurance.

-This pre-workout has an unusually low amount of Citrulline Malate, which is responsible for increased blood flow.
-I noticed amongst customer reviews that this pre-workout doesn’t stack up against the rest in terms of “pump” provided.
+It has an unusually low amount of Citrulline Malate, which is responsible for increased blood flow.
+I noticed amongst customer reviews that this pre workout doesn’t stack up against the rest in terms of “pump” provided.

-As the name suggests, this pre-workout is all about the Amino acids… and energy.
+As the name suggests, this product is all about the Amino acids… and energy.
 If you’re interested in learning more about Amino acids, you can do so here.

 It comes in a 65 serving tub in a wide array of flavors and being priced at the bottom to middle of the range makes it a popular choice.

-The Amino acid content in this pre-workout makes it stand out amongst its competitors.
+The Amino acid content in this product makes it stand out amongst its competitors.
 I like that it comes in a 65 serving tub too.
 Fewer trips to the supplement store!